 You will also need proper Devonshire clotted cream and good jam to spread on your scones – TFD prefers strawberry.
 Be acutely aware that there are literal holy wars fought over the proper sequence of spreading jam first or cream first.

-My Citizens, I hope you will enjoy this small bastion of civilized life in your own homes soon and following the TFD method!
+Citizens, I hope you will enjoy this small bastion of civilized life in your own homes soon and following the Hirshon method!

 Battle on – The Generalissimo